High Dimensional Logistic Regression Under Network Dependence: Application to Various Network Structures

 \subsection{Sparse Inhomogeneous Random Graphs}

-Although the discussion above shows that the graph $G_N$ has to have bounded maximum degree for Assumption \ref{asm:a1} to hold, our proofs can be easily adapted to establish similar rates of consistency of the PMPL estimate (up to $\mathrm{polylog}(N)$ factors), if the maximum degree $G_N$ grows sufficiently slowly.
+Although Theorem \ref{thm:estimate} requires that the maximum degree of $G_N$ has to be of the same order as the average degree (see \eqref{eq:degree1}), our proofs can be easily adapted to establish similar rates of consistency of the PMPL estimate (up to $\mathrm{polylog}(N)$ factors), if the maximum degree $G_N$ grows poly-logarithmically with respect to the average degree, which, in particular, is the case for sparse inhomogeneous random graphs.
 This is summarized in the following result.
+The proof is given in Section \ref{proof_sparse} of the Appendix.